 There are two levels of Disorderly Persons Offenses:

-- Petty Disorderly Persons Offenses: This is the lowest level of criminal charge.
-There are numerous Petty Disorderly Persons Offenses which may include harassment, disorderly conduct, obstructing public passage, failure to obey a reasonable request to move, disrupting meetings, smoking in public place that prohibits smoking, sale of cigarettes to persons under 21, possessing alcohol on school property without permission, and numerous other offenses that are considered “minor” criminal offenses that do not entitle you to a jury trial.
+- Petty disorderly persons offenses: This is the lowest level of criminal charge.
+There are numerous petty disorderly persons offenses, which may include harassment, disorderly conduct, obstructing public passage, failure to obey a reasonable request to move, disrupting meetings, smoking in public place that prohibits smoking, sale of cigarettes to persons under 21 years old, possessing alcohol on school property without permission, and numerous other offenses that are considered “minor” criminal offenses that do not entitle you to a jury trial.

-Petty Disorderly Persons Exposure: Up to 30 days in jail and a $500.00 fine.
+Petty disorderly persons exposure: Up to 30 days in jail and a $500 fine.

-- Disorderly Persons Offenses: There are numerous Disorderly Persons Offenses which include, simple assault, theft under $200.00, shoplifting under $200.00 or bad check under $200.00, harassment, disorderly conduct, maintaining a nuisance, sale of cigarettes to persons under 21, possessing alcohol on school property without permission, and numerous other offenses that are considered “minor” criminal offenses that do not entitle you to a jury trial.
+- Disorderly persons offenses: There are numerous disorderly persons offenses, which include simple assault, theft under $200, shoplifting under $200 or bad check under $200, harassment, disorderly conduct, maintaining a nuisance, sale of cigarettes to persons under 21 years old, possessing alcohol on school property without permission, and numerous other offenses that are considered “minor” criminal offenses that do not entitle you to a jury trial.

-Disorderly Persons Exposure: Up to six months in jail and a $1,000.00 fine.
+Disorderly persons exposure: Up to six months in jail and a $1,000 fine.

 The level of offense or crime play a defining role in the types of sentences, jail, fines, and penalties you could be facing.
-Typically, but not always, Prosecutors seek to secure a conviction in the highest level of a crime.
-A defense lawyer’s job is to prevent the filing of charge, to prevent a conviction and, if a conviction is to occur, to get the lowest and most favorable sentence for a client as possible.
+Typically, but not always, prosecutors seek to secure a conviction in the highest level of a crime.
+A defense lawyer’s job is to prevent the filing of a charge to prevent a conviction, and if a conviction is to occur, to get the lowest and most favorable sentence for a client that is possible.